publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch89/m__us_usc_t15_s6309.md

         (2) to enforce compliance with this chapter;

-        (3) to obtain the fines provided under subsection (b) of this section or appropriate restitution; or
+        (3) to obtain the fines provided under subsection (b) or appropriate restitution; or

         (4) to obtain such other relief as the court may deem appropriate.